zls405/RandomQuotes_NewStarter/README.md

 ## Get me started!

 After forking this repo, run the script `get-started.ps1` as an admin.
+That script will setup your local machine as a development machine you can use to run / debug / build the Random Quotes application.

 The setup script assumes the following when setting this up for local runs.